-There are many ways to treat small cell lung cancer, but the main types of treatment are radiation, and chemotherapy.
+There are many ways to treat small cell lung cancer, but the main types of treatment are radiation, chemotherapy, and/or immunotherapy.
 In rare cases, surgery may be used.
 Many times, more than one kind of treatment is used.

 The treatment plan that’s best for you will depend on:

 Radiation uses high-energy rays (such as x-rays) to kill cancer cells.
-In limited stage small cell lung cancer it’s most often used along with chemo to treat the tumor and lymph nodes in the chest.
+In limited-stage small cell lung cancer, it’s most often used along with chemo to treat the tumor and lymph nodes in the chest.
 Or it could be used on the brain to try to keep the cancer from spreading there.
 Radiation can also be used to relieve symptoms, such as pain, bleeding, trouble swallowing, or other problems.
-It’s given in small doses every day for many weeks.
+It’s usually given in small doses every day for many weeks.